tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 > [!WARNING]
 > This is optional!
 Proceed with caution and at your own risk!

+The procedure to do it locally, on the Rpi 5B, using `ubxtool` from the `gpsd` package, needs some preparation:

+> ubxtool -p MON-VER --device /dev/ttyAMA0

+If shows this: `WARNING:  protVer is 10.00, should be 18.00.
+Hint: use option "-P 18.00"`

+Execute this (as recommended above):

+> export UBXOPTS="-P 18"

-Using U-Center vs 23.08 or better, open the communication through an USB-C cable with the GPS HAT, on a Windows PC.
-Open the Configuration Console (CTRL+F9) and edit accordingly:
+Alternatively, using U-Center vs 23.08 or better, open the communication through an USB-C cable with the GPS HAT, on a Windows PC.
+Open the Configuration Console (CTRL+F9) and edit accordingly.

 ## NMEA - Enable support for GALILEO GNSS.